pierocampa/cv-git/eurac/present_job.md

 Present Job and Responsibilities
 ================================

-Senior Researcher in the Institute for Earth Observation at EURAC Research, working preeminently in the Risk Assessment research line, designing and developing geo-spatial software tools and models for the management and estimation of quantitative information related to disaster risk, dynamic exposure components, or
+Senior Researcher in the Center for Climate Change and Transformation at EURAC Research, working preeminently in the Risk Assessment research line, designing and developing geo-spatial software tools and models for the management and estimation of quantitative information related to disaster risk, dynamic exposure components, or